Resisting without Violence

 The Difference Between Resisting vs. Opposing

-By its terms, the purview of the resisting statute is not limited to situations where a person interferes with an officer’s arrest of that person.
-That is why the title given to the crime is “resisting officer,” as opposed to “resisting arrest.”
+By its terms, the resisting statute is not limited to situations where a person interferes with an officer’s arrest of that person.
+For this reason, the title of the crime is “resisting officer,” as opposed to “resisting arrest.”

 The statute also applies any time a person resists an officer’s valid attempt to merely detain the person for the purpose of conducting an investigation.
-To be sure, just as a resisting an attempt to arrest must be the product of probable cause, a resisting predicated on an investigatory detention must be the product of founded suspicion.
+Just as a resisting an attempt to arrest must be the product of probable cause, a resisting predicated on an investigatory detention must be the product of founded suspicion.
 E.W. v.
 State, 873 So.
 2d 485 (Fla.
-1st DCA 2004) [29 Fla.
-L. Weekly D1176b].
+1st DCA 2004).

 Where the resisting follows a detention based upon founded suspicion, it is not always necessary for the suspected criminal activity to result in a charge or conviction.
 Id. at 488.